CosmeValera/DevOpsLab/jenkins/README-EC2.md

 # Copy the repo inside of the jenkins execution.
 And copy the frontend and the backend folders, inside of '/var/jenkins_home/workspace/DockerPipeline':
 docker cp ./frontend jenkins:/var/jenkins_home/workspace/DockerPipeline docker cp ./backend  jenkins:/var/jenkins_home/workspace/DockerPipeline

+# If you want to enter
+docker exec -it jenkins sh
+cd /var/jenkins_home/workspace/DockerPipeline
 ```